rsksmart/bridge-state-data-parser/README.md

 To get prettier help you make the required changes, you can run:

 > npx prettier --write .
+> or
+> npm run prettierFix

 This command will format the code accordingly.

+If you need to run both prettier and eslint checks, run:

+> npm run formatCheck

+If you need to run both prettier and eslint fixes, run:

+> npm run formatFix

 ## Git Pre-commit